 If you would like to see what is included,check out the pdf

 file.
-However, that book does not go into detail about the methods
+The book has now been revised (May, 2014) to be consistent with Aspen Plus 8.
+The book does not go into detail about the methods

 used by these programs, just how to use them effectively to solve